hal58th/KitHackDoc/HowToCreateACraft.md

 * CoL further behind of CoM → More stable
 * CoL very far behind of CoM → Very hard to correct course; likely to flip up or nosedive

-### Why can't I connect ducted fans to my motor?

-Ducted fans require the "CV Joint" be connected from the motor to the fan.
-Or CV Joint through transmissions to split the load to two or more ducted fans.

 ## Building a Car

 TODO...